 Dyno Nobel Ltd (DNL) - Cash Flow Conversion Efficiency

-Based on the latest financial reports, Dyno Nobel Ltd (DNL) has a cash flow conversion efficiency ratio of 0.046x as of September 2025.
+Based on the latest financial reports, Dyno Nobel Ltd (DNL) has a cash flow conversion efficiency ratio of 0.036x as of March 2026.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
-It is calculated by dividing operating cash flow (AU$202.00 Million ≈ $142.93 Million USD) by net assets (AU$4.43 Billion ≈ $3.14 Billion USD).
+It is calculated by dividing operating cash flow (AU$145.40 Million ≈ $102.88 Million USD) by net assets (AU$4.05 Billion ≈ $2.86 Billion USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See Dyno Nobel Ltd (DNL) liquidity interval to measure how many days the company can operate on defensive assets alone.

 Dyno Nobel Ltd - Cash Flow Conversion Efficiency Trend (2003–2025)